ryeash/assist/README.md

 @Singleton
 public class FrenchPress ...
 ```
-In this case the Assist will ensure it only ever instantiates one instance of FrenchPress:
+In this case Assist will ensure it only ever instantiates one instance of FrenchPress:
 ```java
 FrenchPress fp1 = assist.instance(FrenchPress.class);
 FrenchPress fp2 = assist.instance(FrenchPress.class);
 assert fp1 == fp2 // true
 ```

-This is the basic function of the Assist: create and inject scoped instances of classes (while adhering to the
+This is the basic function of Assist: create and inject scoped instances of classes (while adhering to the
 specifications defined in the javax.inject documentation).

 ## Application Configuration